ncasuk/ncas-lidar-dop-2-software/README.md

 ## Further Information

 * `read_lidar.py` contains the code that actually reads the raw data.
 This is called from within the process lidar scripts.
-* No quality control is currently performed.
+* Some quality control is performed on the aerosol-backscatter-radial-winds data product.
+No quality control is currently done on any other product.
 * See [ncas_amof_netcdf_template] for more information on how the netCDF file is created, and the additional useful functions it contains.

 [ncas_amof_netcdf_template]: https://github.com/joshua-hampton/ncas_amof_netcdf_template